jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 **Offences relating to breach of suppression provisions and orders**

 ### 211 Offences and penalties
-(1) Every person commits an offence who knowingly or recklessly publishes any name, address, occupation, or other information in breach of a suppression order or in breach of any of sections 201, 203, and 204.
+(1) Every person commits an offence who knowingly or recklessly publishes any name, address, occupation, or other information in breach of—
+  (a) a suppression order; or
+  (b) any of sections 199A, 201, 203, and 204; or
+  (c) an order made under section 286 or 292.
-(2) Every person commits an offence who publishes any name, address, occupation, or other information in breach of a suppression order or in breach of any of sections 201, 203, and 204.
+(2) Every person commits an offence who publishes any name, address, occupation, or other information in breach of— (a) a suppression order; or
+  (b) any of sections 199A, 201, 203, and 204; or
+  (c) an order made under section 286 or 292.
 (3) Subsection (2) does not apply to a person who hosts material on websites or other electronic retrieval systems that can be accessed by a user unless the specific information has been placed or entered on the site or system by that person.
 (4) A person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to a term of imprisonment not exceeding 6 months: